 Audio and video recordings are an efficient and effective way to maintain records of spoken conversations.
 Most attorneys require audio or video transcription on a frequent basis.
 It makes the most sense to have these recordings transcribed instead of wasting time categorizing audio files and scanning through the recording for the section you need to reference.
 It’s essential to maintain recordings of meetings depositions, interviews, court proceedings, police investigations, arbitration, etc. Accurate and reliable transcripts improve productivity by helping to make decisions quickly so it’s pivotal that the transcripts are error free.

 The potential for errors increases when the recording is in one language then needs to be transcribed and translated.
-Low quality recordings can lead to errors in the transcript which would be magnified once it is translated.
-Increase the quality and accuracy of your next transcription and translation project by doing all you can to produce a high quality recording and choose a company that specializes in legal transcription.
+Low-quality recordings can lead to errors in the transcript.
+Increase the quality and accuracy of your next transcription and translation project by doing all you can to produce a high-quality recording and choose a company that specializes in legal transcription.
 This type of work requires a professional transcriber and translator with specialized knowledge of terms used in the legal field.

 This post will provide an overview of the legal transcription and translation process so you are armed with information when it comes time to vet vendors.
 We will also provide tips that you will be able to implement during the recording process to ensure you receive the best quality and most accurate transcript possible.
 Remember, audio quality matters!